webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Moves-Like-the-Wind.md

 ---
 aliases:
-  - Moves Like the Wind
+- "Moves Like the Wind"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Movement-Expertise
-title: Moves Like the Wind
-collection: Foci
-kind: Compendium
 ---

 ## Moves Like the Wind
 You can move so fast that you become a blur.